What are the benefits and drawbacks of a 4-day week?

 You’re paying a 5 day rate for 4-day's work

-So, if you follow in the Icelandic government’s footsteps, you’ll be paying employees the same salaries for less hours, which can feel like a kick in the teeth when you’re trying to run the most cost-effective business possible.
-But, as Iceland’s findings show us, it’s not even really an issue.
+So, if you stick to the true meaning of a 4-day work week, you’ll be paying employees the same salaries for less hours.
+And this can feel like a kick in the teeth when you’re trying to run the most cost-effective business possible.

 Think about a construction site.
 If you took away 20% of working hours (on full pay), workers would be happier and more rested.
 But would they get more done in the compressed time?
 The way projects are managed on a building site, with so many complex moving parts, would certainly make it difficult.

-Scheduling and keeping everything fair will be a challenge for some organisations.
 And experiments in the past have shown it doesn't always work.
 Take the Wellcome Trust for example.
-This research foundation couldn't find a way to fairly transition its 800+ office staff to four-day weeks, calling it "too operationally complex to implement".
+This research foundation couldn't find a way to fairly transition its 800+ office staff to four-day weeks, calling it "too operationally complex to implement."

 Learn how a weekly employee check-in is the foundation of moving to more flexible working practices.
 Download our latest guide: Embracing continuous performance management 👇